-How to serve baked pears
+How to serve them

-I like to serve these healthy, no added sugar baked pears with a dollop of unsweetened whipped cream.
+I like to serve baked pears with a dollop of unsweetened whipped cream.
 The richness of the heavy cream combines with the natural sweetness of the pears into an exquisite experience.

-To my palate, even underripe pears are sweet enough, especially when baked, and there’s really no need for added sugar.
+To my palate, even underripe pears are sweet enough, especially when cooked, and there’s really no need for added sugar.

-Can you keep leftovers?
+Can you keep leftover baked pears?